 Genome-wide studies of viral integration have shown that lentiviruses most often integrate into actively transcribed genes, and that this preference is conserved across target species.
 Although chromatin availability facilitates integration, it does not explain the lentiviral preference for transcribed genes.
 Studies comparing the lentivirus HIV and the retrovirus MMLV indicate that the viral integrase plays a role in shaping integration site preferences.
 A major cellular determinant is LEDGF/p75, a lentiviral tethering protein that recruits the pre-integration complex to transcriptional units and facilitates integration.
 LEDGF/p75 binding sites are enriched in gene bodies and mostly absent in promoters and intergenic regions, mirroring patterns of lentiviral integration.

-If a lentiviral vector contains only one restriction site, one can use standard cloning techniques to ligate the insert into this site.
+If a lentiviral transfer plasmid contains a single restriction site, one can use standard cloning techniques to ligate the insert into this site.
 If it is not immediately feasible to digest and clone the insert from a parent vector, some possible approaches to using this site include subcloning or appending compatible restriction sites onto the insert of interest using PCR.
 The process of subcloning consists of digesting the insert of interest from its parent vector and ligating into a second vector in such as way that the insert may later be digested from this new vector and cloned into the lentiviral vector.
 This is basically shuffling restriction sites between vectors until the gene of interest is flanked by sites compatible with those in the vector into which one ultimately wants to ligate the insert.
 Often times it is less time consuming and easier to simply add restriction sites onto the insert of interest using PCR.
 This is accomplished by PCR amplifying the insert sequence using primers that contain the restriction sites needed.
 Functional restriction sites must be a certain number of bases from the ends of the primers used.
 Alternatively, you could ligate a multiple cloning site (MCS) from a separate vector into the single site in the lentiviral vector and generate more useful restriction sites.

 For more information about cloning and changing a MCS, visit Addgene's Plasmid Reference and Protocol Guide.